-The collector can work with water, steam and thermal oil.
+The collector can work with water, generate steam and heat thermal oil.

 The system is designed for a lifetime of + 25 years.

 The maintenance is very simple with only the cleaning as a short time routine, depending on the dust and pollution of the location.
 Other inspections and mirror alignment can be done annually.
-All the components are designed from industrial standards, being easy to find replacement if needed.
+All the components are designed from industrial standards, which makes it easy to find replacement if needed.

-We typically offer an initial maintenance contract so the customer has peace of mind, while get used to the system.
+We typically offer an initial maintenance contract so the customer has peace of mind while getting used to the system.

 The payback period depends on several factors, the main ones being the available solar resource and the local cost of the fuel currently used.
-In some cases it can be below 5 years but in others can be above 10 years.
+In some cases, it can be less than 5 years, but in others it can be more than 10 years.

 Contact us for an assessment for your case.

-· How is the safety control of the Fresnel system?
+How does the safety control of the Fresnel system work?

 As the system is designed following strict industrial standards, all the common safety features present on high temperature systems are integrated.
 The collectors possess safety valves, buttons, sensors and alarms, being also designed to avoid overheating by automatically defocusing mirrors.
 Using information from the built-in weather station, the system is capable of protecting itself from storms, strong winds and hailing via turning the mirrors into stow position.